 “It has always been my ambition to preach the gospel where Christ was not known, so that I would not be building on someone else’s foundation.”
 Paul, Romans 15:20

-It is also time for those who move into suburbs and other lower-needs neighbourhoods to do so on purpose - prayerfully, seriously, communally.
+It is also time for those who move into suburbs and other neighbourhoods without as many visible needs to do so on purpose - prayerfully, seriously, communally.

-As we ‘move in’, we pray also that we would be part of the fulfillment of the prayer for more people to go where the “labourers are few” but the “harvest is plentiful” (Matt.
-9:37) on the other side of the world - where people have never heard of Jesus, and where–in some cases–they live in slums and sleep in refuse that is physical, economic, social, emotional, environmental, or spiritual in nature.
+As we ‘move in’, we pray that we would be part of the fulfillment of the prayer for more people to go where the “labourers are few” but the “harvest is plentiful” (Matt.
+9:37) on the other side of the world - where people have never heard of Jesus, and where many live in slums and some sleep in refuse that is physical, economic, social, emotional, environmental, or spiritual in nature.

 We are moving in because Christ did it first (Eph.
 5:1).
 We are praying for big things because we serve a big God (Psalm 8).
 We are confident that He will go before us (Isa.
-45:2), that he will never leave us (Heb.
-13:5-6), and that he will be with us right to the end (Matt 28:20).
-Through prayer and action, we pray that those we live among will experience Christ’s love themselves in a life-changing, life-giving, totally contagious kind of way (John 10:10) - for God’s glory.
+45:2), that He will never leave us (Heb.
+13:5-6), and that He will be with us right to the end (Matt 28:20).
+Through prayer and action, we pray that those we live among will experience Christ’s love themselves in a life-changing, life-giving and totally contagious kind of way (John 10:10) - for God’s glory.